HiveOSS-Dockers/jupyter-notebooks/README.md

 ## What it Gives You

 * Jupyter Notebook 4.0.x
-* Conda Python 2.7.x environments
-* Scala 2.10.x
 * Nodejs 5.1.1
-* pyspark, pandas, matplotlib, scipy, seaborn, scikit-learn pre-installed for Python
-* Spark 1.5.2 for use in local mode or to connect to a cluster of Spark workers
 * Unprivileged user `jovyan` (uid=1000, configurable, see options) in group `users` (gid=100) with ownership over `/home/jovyan` and `/opt/conda`
 * [tini](https://github.com/krallin/tini) as the container entrypoint and [start-notebook.sh](../minimal-notebook/start-notebook.sh) as the default command
 * Options for HTTPS, password auth, and passwordless `sudo`